 Post Award Reporting Requirements

-All undergraduate and graduate students who receive ISLA funding must final a final report that meets the following guidelines.
-In some cases, a donor thank you note will also be required.
-Please be sure to credit ISLA appropriately in any public displays of your work.
+All undergraduate and graduate students who receive ISLA funding must submit a final report that meets the following guidelines.
+In some cases, a donor thank-you note will also be required (see details below).
+Be sure to credit ISLA appropriately in any public displays of your work.

 Funded students should fill out the Confirmation of Project Completion form, which will provide them with a link to share with the project's advisor.
 This link will take the faculty member to a different form where they may confirm your project's completion.
-Conference Presentation Grants and graduate student grants do not require a final report cover page.
+Conference Presentation Grants and graduate student grants do not require an advisor's confirmation.
 If you have any questions or problems with this process, contact Therese Blacketor, ISLA Student Program Coordinator.
 Awardees are encouraged to attach photographs or other digital materials relevant to your funded research/project.

 Final reports should address the following: